European stock rally pauses as investors await trade details

-(Reuters) - European shares fell on Monday after a record-setting run that was fueled by easing fears of a global recession and optimism around a U.S.-China trade truce, with investors now looking for concrete details on the Phase 1 agreement.
+Dec 30 (Reuters) - European shares fell on Monday after a record-setting run that was fuelled by easing fears of a global recession and optimism around a U.S.-China trade truce, with investors now looking for concrete details on the Phase 1 agreement.

 The pan-European STOXX 600 index was down 0.3% at 0818 GMT, after striking a record closing high on Friday.

-Health care .SXDP and utilities .SX6P - commonly considered defensive stocks - led declines among the major subsectors.
+Health care and utilities - commonly considered defensive stocks - led declines among the major subsectors.

 European stock markets have followed their global counterparts higher in December as investors cheered the initial Sino-U.S. trade pact.